caityhaycock-cpu/example-repo/README.md

 # _Folder Factory_ 📁
-## Creating and Removing New Folders
+## Creating and Removing Folders

+This program demonstrates how to create and remove directories using the mkdir and rmdir functions.
-This code creates three new folders in a location using the mkdir (make directory) function.

-It navigates into the first folder and creates three new folders.
+First, it creates three new folders in a specified location using the mkdir (make directory) function.
+It then navigates into the first folder and creates three additional subfolders.

-Another feature of this project is that folders are removed using the rmdir (remove directory) function.

-This program navigates to the first folder and removes the last two folders created.
+The program also demonstrates directory removal.
+It enters the first folder and deletes the last two subfolders that were created using the rmdir (remove directory) function.

-Upon folder creation and removal, a message indicating the respective action will be displayed.
+Whenever a folder is created or removed, a message is displayed to confirm the action.